-If you are the type of traveler who gets excited about ancient alphabets and can spot Roman spolia from a mile away, a curated Lebanon itinerary for history buffs should be at the top of your bucket list.
+If you are the type of traveler who gets excited about ancient alphabets and can spot Roman spolia from a mile away, a curated Lebanon itinerary for history buffs should be at the very top of your bucket list.
 This tiny Mediterranean nation packs in 7,000 years of continuous civilization.
 You will find Phoenician, Roman, Byzantine, Crusader, Mamluk, and Ottoman layers stacked on top of each other like the world’s most fascinating archaeological lasagna.

 Unlike the sanitized ruins you might find elsewhere, Lebanon’s historical sites feel raw and authentic.
 You will explore everything from bullet-scarred museums that survived civil conflicts to temples so massive they make you question ancient engineering capabilities.
 Yes, you will need to navigate some logistical challenges, such as the dual-currency economy.
 However, for history enthusiasts willing to do a bit of homework, this Lebanon itinerary for history buffs delivers an unmatched journey through the Levant’s crossroads of civilizations.